stevenvar/OCaLustre/README.md

   c = a + b
 ```

-A more complete description of a previous version of the prototype has been published in https://hal.archives-ouvertes.fr/hal-01292266/
+A more complete description of a previous version of the prototype has been published for the 8th European Congress on Embedded Real Time Software and Systems (ERTS 2016) (read the article at https://hal.archives-ouvertes.fr/hal-01292266/)

 ## Complete syntax